-Practical Theosophy - Treading the Spiritual Path
+Lesson 11

-Course Handout
+PRACTICAL THEOSOPHY

-Introduction
+Helena P. Blavatsky Condensed from The Key to Theosophy

-Theosophy teaches that the object of doing our duty to mankind is not the attainment of personal happiness, but promoting the happiness of others.
+DUTY

-Happiness, or rather contentment, may indeed follow the performance of duty, but is not -and must not be - the motive for it.
+Our philosophy teaches us that the object of doing our duties to all men and to ourselves the last, is not the attainment of personal happiness, but of the happiness of others; the fulfilment of right for the sake of right, not for what it may bring us.
+Happiness, or rather contentment, may indeed follow the performance of duty, but is not and must not be the motive for it.

-Duty is that which is due to humanity, to our fellow-men, neighbours, family, and especially that which we owe to all
+Duty is that which is due to Humanity, to our fellow-men, neighbors, family, and especially that which we owe to all those who are poorer and more helpless than we are ourselves.
+This is a debt which, if left unpaid during life, leaves us spiritually insolvent and moral bankrupts in our next incarnation.
+Theosophy is the quintessence of duty.

 I say - action, enforced action, instead of mere intention and talk.
 A man may be what he likes, the most worldly, selfish and hard-hearted of men, even a deep-dyed rascal, and it will not prevent him from calling himself a Christian, or others from so regarding him.
-But no Theosophist has the right to this name, unless he is thoroughly imbued with the correctness of Carlyle's truism: "The end of man is action, and not thought, though it be of the noblest" 1 - and unless he sets and models his daily life upon this truth.
-The profession of a truth is not yet the enactment of it; and the more beautiful and grand it sounds, the more loudly virtue or duty is talked about instead of being acted upon, the more forcibly it will always remind one of the Dead Sea fruit2.
-Cant3 is the most loathsome of all vices.
+But no Theosophist has the right to this name, unless he is thoroughly imbued with the correctness of Carlyle's truism: "The end of man is an action and not a thought, though it were the noblest" - and unless he sets and models his daily life upon this truth.
+The profession of a truth is not yet the enactment of it; and the more beautiful and grand it sounds, the more loudly virtue or duty is talked about instead of being acted upon, the more forcibly it will always remind one of the Dead Sea fruit.
+Cant is the most loathsome of all vices.